nish-kr/tvshow/tvshow/README.md

 # Tvshow

 This project is a TV Show website which contains all the TV Shows based on Genres.
 You can also search for TV Shows, and get show details.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.
-The API used are available at [TV Shows](https://www.tvmaze.com/api)
+The APIs used are available at [TVMAZE API](https://www.tvmaze.com/api)

 ## Development server